erfanMhi/Transfer-Optimization/README.md

-# Implementation of Transfer Optimization Algorithms
+# Transfer Optimization
-This repository contains the implementation of CMTEA, AMTEA, and MAB-AMTEA algorithms in Python.
+This repository contains the implementation of sTrEvo, AMTEA, and MAB-AMTEA algorithms in Python.